anmol091192/InsightForge-AI-Business-Intelligence-Q-A/readme.md

 - **"CSV is missing required columns"**: Check CSV format and column names
 - **"Cannot hash argument"**: This is handled automatically with underscore prefixes

-## 📧 Support

-For questions or issues, please open an issue on GitHub or contact [your-email@example.com].

 ---

 **Made with ❤️ using Streamlit, LangChain, and AI**